Equivariant geometric convolutions for emulation of dynamical systems: Introduction

+The concept of equivariance is simple.
+Given a function $f:X\to Y$ and a group $G$ with an action on both $X$ and $Y$, we say $f$ is \textit{equivariant} with respect to $G$ if for all $x \in X$ and $g \in G$ we have $f(g \cdot x) = g \cdot f(x)$.
+For equivariant machine learning, we learn a function $f$ over a class of equivariant functions with respect to a relevant group.
+Ideally, we would like our group to express all possible coordinate transformations, but this is a very challenging task \cite{villar2024towards}, so in practice, we will consider rotations, reflections, and translations.

-The symmetries that suggest these rules are continuous symmetries.
+The symmetries that these rules suggest are continuous symmetries.
 But of course images are usually---and for our purposes---discrete grids of values.
-This suggests that in addition to the continuous symmetries respected by the tensor objects in the image pixels there will be discrete symmetries for each geometric image taken as a whole.
+This suggests that instead of the continuous symmetries respected by the tensor objects in the image pixels, there will be discrete symmetries for each geometric image taken as a whole.
 We will define these discrete symmetry groups and use them to define a useful kind of group equivariance for functions of geometric images.
-This equivariance, it turns out, is very easy to enforce, even for nonlinear functions of geometric images, provided that we compose our nonlinear functions from simple geometric operations.
 When we enforce this equivariance, the convolution filters that appear look very much like the differential operators that appear in discretizations of vector calculus.

+The numerical experiments in this work focus on modeling the Navier-Stokes equations which involve scalar fields and vector fields.
+However, the model we develop, the \textsl{GeometricImageNet}, can be immediately applied to geometric images of any tensor order or parity.

 \paragraph{Our contribution:} The rest of the paper is organized in the following manner.
+Section \ref{sec:related} discusses related work.
 Section \ref{sec:geometric_objects_and_images} defines geometric objects, geometric images, and the operations on each.
-Section \ref{sec:equivariant} discusses equivariance of functions of geometric images with some important results building off of \cite{kondor2018convolution} and \cite{cohen2016group}.
-Section \ref{sec:counting_maps} describes how to explicitly count these equivariant functions using a result of Molien from 1897.
-Sections \ref{sec:architectures} and \ref{sec:examples} describe how to build a \textsl{GeometricImageNet} and present a couple of small problems with numerical results.
-Finally, Section \ref{sec:related} discusses related work.
-The majority of the supporting propositions and proofs have been sequestered to the \hyperref[sec:appendix]{Appendix}, as has a larger exploration of related work.
+Section \ref{sec:equivariant} discusses the equivariant functions of geometric images with some important results built on the basis of \cite{kondor2018convolution} and \cite{cohen2016group}.
+Sections \ref{sec:architectures} and \ref{sec:experiments} describe how to build a \textsl{GeometricImageNet} and present numerical experiments on compressible Navier-Stokes simulations.
+The proofs have been sequestered to the \hyperref[appendix:proofs]{Appendix} along with a larger exploration of related work.